-- In the event of a continuous fault (lasting at least 5 minutes) on one of the paired zones, a fault on the second zone causes an alarm immediately. - If one of the zones in a pair is bypassed or has a zone response type set to 0, the cross-zoning feature does not apply. - If an entry/exit zone is paired with an interior follower zone, be sure to enter the entry/exit zone as the first zone of the pair.
-This ensures that the entry delay time is started before the follower zone is processed. - If a relay is programmed to activate on a fault of one of the zones, the relay activates without the other zone being faulted. - If a relay is programmed to activate on an alarm or trouble, both zones must trip before the relay activates, and both zones must restore for the relay to deactivate (if relay is programmed to deactivate on a Zone List Restore).
+- In the event of a continuous fault (lasting at least 5 minutes) on one of the paired zones, a fault on the second zone causes an alarm immediately. - If one of the zones in a pair is bypassed or has a zone response type set to 0, the cross-zoning feature does not apply. - Do not cross-zone entry/exit zones with interior follower zones as this will produce unpredictable results. - If a relay is programmed to activate on a fault of one of the zones, the relay activates without the other zone being faulted. - If a relay is programmed to activate on an alarm or trouble, both zones must trip before the relay activates, and both zones must restore for the relay to deactivate (if relay is programmed to deactivate on a Zone List Restore).